DokaDev/lazyprisma/CONTRIBUTING.md

 size, so if you're looking for an open source project to gain dev experience, you've come to the right place.

+## All code changes happen through Pull Requests

+Pull requests are the best way to propose changes to the codebase.
+I actively welcome your pull requests.

+Please do not raise pull requests from your fork's `main` branch: make a feature branch instead.
+Maintainers will sometimes push changes to your branch when reviewing a PR, and we often can't do this if you use your main branch.

+## Commit history

+We value a clean and useful commit history, so please take some time to organise your commits so that they make sense.

+In particular:

+- Refactorings and behaviour changes should be in separate commits.
+There are very few exceptions where this is not possible, but in practice they are very rare.
+- Strive for minimal commits; every change that is independent from other changes should be in a commit of its own (with a good commit message that explains why the change is made).
+-

 ## Go

 This project is written in Go.
 Go is an opinionated language with strict idioms,